Learning Task-Agnostic Motifs to Capture the Continuous Nature of Animal Behavior: Animal Navigation Behavior Dataset

-\FloatBarrier In the original skills of the labyrinth environment, multiple $(s,a)$ pairs are simultaneously activated, so it is rather hard to analyze which $(s,a)$ pairs are the most important ones that could represent the focus and function of the skill.
-Given the redundancy of the skill sets, as in Appendix.~\ref{sec:app_gridworld}, we perform PCA to analyze the principle components of the skill space and simplify the skill representation.
-To show the effect of PCA, we plot one skill (skill 0) before (Fig.~\ref{fig:app_labyrinth}A right) and after PCA (Fig.~\ref{fig:app_labyrinth}B right).
+In the original motifs of the labyrinth environment, multiple $(s,a)$ pairs are simultaneously activated, so it is rather hard to analyze which $(s,a)$ pairs are the most important ones that could represent the focus and function of the motif.
+Given the redundancy of the motif sets, as in Appendix~\ref{sec:app_gridworld}, we perform PCA to analyze the principle components of the motif space and simplify the motif representation.
+To show the effect of PCA, we plot one motif (motif 0) before (Fig.~\ref{fig:app_labyrinth}A right) and after PCA (Fig.~\ref{fig:app_labyrinth}B right).
 Basically, we only want to show the most important pairs in one map and do not want low-value pairs to disturb the visualization.
-To determine how many $(s,a)$ pairs are important, we sort the $(s,a)$ pairs based on the value $\phi(s,a)$ in skill 0, i.e., the first feature of the output of $\phi(s,a)$ (Fig.~\ref{fig:app_labyrinth}A left and B left).
-It could be seen straightforwardly that after PCA, the skill becomes more concentrated on several $(s,a)$ pairs.
-We calculate the mean $\mu$ and variance $\sigma$ across all skills and all dimensions and take $\mu +\sigma$ as the threshold, above which $(s,a)$ pairs are deemed the most important ones and are shown on the right.
+To determine how many $(s,a)$ pairs are important, we sort the $(s,a)$ pairs based on the value $\phi(s,a)$ in motif 0, i.e., the first feature of the output of $\phi(s,a)$ (Fig.~\ref{fig:app_labyrinth}A left and B left).
+It could be seen straightforwardly that after PCA, the motif becomes more concentrated on several $(s,a)$ pairs.
+We calculate the mean $\mu$ and variance $\sigma$ across all motifs and all dimensions and take $\mu +\sigma$ as the threshold, above which $(s,a)$ pairs are deemed the most important ones and are shown on the right.
 We show 80 pairs before PCA and 8 pairs after PCA.
-The number of the most important pairs in each skill is called the ``effective dimension.''
-The effective dimension is calculated across all skills (Fig.~\ref{fig:app_labyrinth}C).
+The number of the most important pairs in each motif is called the ``effective dimension.''
+The effective dimension is calculated across all motifs (Fig.~\ref{fig:app_labyrinth}C).
 Paired t-test ($p=1.3\times 10^{-51}$) shows that there exists a significant decrease of effective dimensions after PCA.
 So the map becomes more distinct and functionally separated.